daisyliu618/LocalLLM-with-RAG/README.md

 ## Usage

 ### 1. **Add your data**
-- Place your documents in the `data/` folder (supports PDF, DOCX, TXT, images, etc.).
+- Place your documents in the `data/` folder (supports PDF, DOCX, TXT, CSV, images, etc.).

 ### 2. **Build and clean with Makefile**
 - **Clean all outputs:**